benjohnbarnes/merge-base/Mergebase/Mergebase/Updatable.md

 # Counting Updatable.

 Defining the tuple `(Z, Z, 0, +, +, +)` provides a counter type that supports up and down counts.
 Counts can be sequentially and concurrently resolved.
 Similarly, another number type can be used.
+More generally, any type that has an operator `+` and an identity element is suitable.
+So, vectors and fields are good to go.

 # Any type as an Updatable.